Fleckism/SecurityPlus/5 Summarizing Basic Cryptographic Concepts/5A Compare and Contrast Cryptographic Ciphers.md

 ## ASYMMETRIC ENCRYPTION

-In a symmetric encryption cipher, the same secret key is used to perform both encryption and decryption operations.
-With an asymmetric cipher, operations are performed by two different but related public and private keys in a key pair.
+In a **symmetric encryption cipher, the same secret key is used to perform both encryption and decryption operations**.
+With an ==asymmetric cipher, operations are performed by two different but related public and private keys in a key pair.==

 Each key is capable of reversing the operation of its pair.
-For example, if the public key is used to encrypt a message, only the paired private key can decrypt the ciphertext produced.
+For example, if the **public key is used to encrypt a message**, only the paired private key can decrypt the ciphertext produced.
 The public key cannot be used to decrypt the ciphertext, even though it was used to encrypt it.

 The keys are linked in such a way as to make it impossible to derive one from the other.
 This means that the key holder can distribute the public key to anyone he or she wants to receive secure messages from.
-No one else can use the public key to decrypt the messages; only the linked private key can do that.
+No one else can use the public key to decrypt the messages; only the linked private key can do that.(**private key decrypts the messages**)

 1. Bob generates a key pair and keeps the private key secret.
 2. Bob publishes the public key.
 Alice wants to send Bob a confidential message, so she takes a copy of Bob's public key.